Odetta: Later career

 In May 1975 she appeared on public television's Say Brother program, performing "Give Me Your Hand" in the studio.
 She spoke about her spirituality, the music tradition from which she drew, and her involvement in civil rights struggles.

 In 1976, Odetta performed in the U.S. Bicentennial opera Be Glad Then, America by John La Montaine, as the Muse for America; with Donald Gramm, Richard Lewis and the Penn State University Choir and the Pittsburgh Symphony.
 The production was directed by Sarah Caldwell who was the director of the Opera Company of Boston at the time.

 In 1982, Odetta was an artist-in-residence at the Evergreen State College in Olympia, Washington.

 Odetta released two albums in the 20-year period from 1977 to 1997: Movin' It On, in 1987 and a new version of Christmas Spirituals, produced by Rachel Faro, in 1988.

 Beginning in 1998, she returned to recording and touring.
-The new CD To Ella (recorded live and dedicated to her friend Ella Fitzgerald upon hearing of her death before walking on stage), was released in 1998 on Silverwolf Records, followed by three releases on M.C.
+The new album To Ella (recorded live and dedicated to her friend Ella Fitzgerald upon hearing of her death before walking on stage), was released in 1998 on Silverwolf Records, followed by three releases on M.C.
 Records in partnership with pianist/arranger/producer Seth Farber and record producer Mark Carpentieri.
 These included Blues Everywhere I Go, a 2000 Grammy-nominated blues/jazz band tribute album to the great lady blues singers of the 1920s and 1930s; Looking for a Home, a 2002 W.C.
 Handy Award-nominated band tribute to Lead Belly; and the 2007 Grammy-nominated Gonna Let It Shine, a live album of gospel and spiritual songs supported by Seth Farber and The Holmes Brothers.
 These recordings and active touring led to guest appearance on fourteen new albums by other artists between 1999 and 2006 and the re-release of 45 old Odetta albums and compilation appearances.

 On September 29, 1999, President Bill Clinton presented Odetta with the National Endowment for the Arts' National Medal of Arts.
 In 2004, Odetta was honored at the Kennedy Center with the "Visionary Award" along with a tribute performance by Tracy Chapman.
 In 2005, the Library of Congress honored her with its "Living Legend Award".